hortulanusT/dynLattice/doc/main.md

 # Related Publications
-The following publications are using the code in this repository:
+The following articles are using the code in this repository:

 - [Geometric effects on impact mitigation in architected auxetic metamaterials](https://doi.org/10.1016/j.mechmat.2024.104952)
 - [A strategy for scaling the hardening behavior in finite element modelling of geometrically exact beams](https://doi.org/10.1007/s00466-024-02572-3)